gruvw/slides/2024_01_22-bachelor_project_open_items/pres.md

 ## Thanks

+- Thank Dr. Jamila Sam and Dr. Barbara Jobstmann for making this project possible by supervising my work during the semester
 - Thank audience for their time/attention (and questions)
-- Thank teachers for making this project possible by supervising my work
-- Now I would be happy to answer the questions you might have about the projet or the presentation !
+- Now I would be happy to answer any questions you might have about the projet or the presentation !